jasonmm/compojure-wiki/Destructuring-Syntax.md

  1. The Clojure kind, as one might use in the `let` [special form](http://clojure.org/special_forms), and
  2. A Compojure-specific kind designed for parsing parameters from the request map.

+## Prerequisite Knowledge

+This documents assumes you:

+1. have read the previous wiki pages.
+1. understand Clojure destructuring.
+1. are familiar with [Ring concepts](https://github.com/ring-clojure/ring/wiki/Concepts), especially the [request map](https://github.com/ring-clojure/ring/wiki/Concepts#requests).

+Note, all the code snippets on this page belongs inside a `(defroutes)` call.

 ## Regular Clojure Destructuring

 Passing one symbol causes the entire request map to be bound to that variable.
 For example, in this code snippet: